 Garber said the league invests about $20 million in youth development and reserve programs, and said MLS will continue to aggressively invest in those programs, although no return on investment has yet been seen.

 I’m not sure if this is a lot or a little.
 I tend to be a little disappointed with this number because it seems as if it’s a trap.
 It’d be interesting to see a break down of these numbers.
 If this is specifically on top of whatever the local clubs put money towards and it’s broken down and disseminated to each team?
 Maybe there is a minimum that each club is required to put towards their farm development programs, maybe that $20 mil is the combined number of what each team spends.

 There is a lot of playing with that money that could occur, so generally it’s impossible to tell if we should be impressed or disappoitned.
 What is cool is we at least have a rough idea of how MLS is addressing a much needed and talked about issue.
 So… there is that.

-Topics: Don Garber
+Tags: Don Garber